RunSi/DEVWKS-2601/guide/step3a.md

 ```

-Import the Topology library and the Ops Interface Library and instantiate the topology object (referred to in this example as _testbed_)
+Import the Topology library and the Ops Interface Model(Class) and instantiate the topology object (referred to in this example as _testbed_)

 ```python
 from pprint import pprint